lizardman1999/covid-daily-lstm/README.rst

 Forecast New Daily Covid-19 Cases
 =================================

-This project uses Keras LSTM to produce a feed forward neural net forecats of daily cases.
+This project uses Keras LSTM to produce a feed forward neural net forecast of daily cases.

 How to install and use
 ----------------------